jerimiah-smiggins/smiggins/smiggins/langs/README.md

    - a schema header, for validation:
      `# yaml-language-server: $schema=lang.schema.json`
-   - a meta section, with the localized name of the language and any fallback languages to use when this language is missing a specific string.
+   - a meta section, with the localized name of the language and any fallback languages to use when this language is missing a specific string. if the new language isn't just an extension of another, you should just use `en` as the fallback because that will always be up-to-date. fallback languages will be used when the language doesn't have a specific language key, ex. one that was added after the language has been last updated.

 4. continue reading the next section for more information and specifics.